Bubblegum money

 The solution?
 Easy: get money out of government control.
 No government in any country in any age has shown itself worthy of the people’s trust in controlling the currency, and ours is no exception.
 So, separate the two — like Church and State.
 Once detached from the politicians, money will take whatever form the market chooses; I suspect it will be gold, because of its stability of supply.

-And what can you and I do, to cause that? — again, easy: resolve now, today, NEVER again to vote for any pol who does not work for a Constitutional Amendment to solidify that permanent separation.
+And what can you and I do, to cause that? — again, easy: resolve now, today, never again to vote for any politician who does not work for a Constitutional Amendment to solidify that permanent separation.